YouTube Video marketing is a hot topic among entrepreneurs right now, and for good reason.

 The appropriate place to add specific keywords to your video (like the ones you identified when you researched your video topic) is in your video tags.
 We recommend including at least 5-10 similar keywords in your video tags.

 When we did our keyword research for the term “healthy dog treats”, we discovered several similar keywords that people are using to search for that topic.
 For that video, would use those keywords in our video tags:

 Your video thumbnail is the image that people see before they click to watch your video.
 An attractive thumbnail, along with some text that helps describe the video, can help entice potential viewers to click on your video.

 If you don’t upload a custom thumbnail for your video, YouTube gives you 3 choices of random screenshots from the, which most of the time are not very flattering.

-The Ultimate YouTube Video Marketing Guide for Entrepreneurs in 2018 Click To Tweet
+YouTube Video Marketing Strategies that work great in 2019 Click To Tweet

 5. Add cards & an end screen to your video

 YouTube has two great features that you can use to help increase engagement with your videos: cards and end screens.

 Cards can be added to any point in your video.
 They are used for pointing viewers to specific URLs, showing custom images, titles, and calls to action, depending on the card type.
 Cards are a great way to encourage your viewers to click on something during the video, such as a link to a specific product or resource that you mention in your video.
 You can learn more about adding cards to your videos here.